deepmodeling/APEX/README.md

 There are three types of parameter files and two types of global config files, as well as a Deep Potential file of molybdenum `frozen_model.pb`.
 Under the directory of `confs`, structure file `POSCAR` of both phases have been prepared respectively.

 ### 4.1.
 In the Bohrium
-The most efficient method for submitting an APEX workflow is through the preconfigured execution environment of dflow in the [Bohrium platform](https://bohrium.dp.tech).
+The most efficient method for submitting an APEX workflow is through the preconfigured execution environment of dflow on the [Bohrium platform](https://bohrium.dp.tech).
 To do this, it may be necessary to create an account on Bohrium.
 Below is an example of a global.json file for this approach.

 ```json
 {